ayushi-p/SemanticSpotterAI/README.md

 # SemanticSpotterAI

 ## 🚀 Overview
-SemanticSpotterAI is a **semantic search model** designed to improve information retrieval from large text databases.
+SemanticSpotterAI is a **semantic search model** designed to improve information retrieval from large text databases using Retrieval Augmented Generation (RAG) techniques.
 Using NLP and vector embeddings, it enables businesses to extract **contextually relevant** insights quickly and efficiently.

 ## 🎯 Business Problem
 Organizations across industries struggle with retrieving relevant information from vast text repositories, leading to inefficiencies and lost opportunities.